-- 1) to ensure the respect and use of national policies, norms and standards (support development/revision of guidelines, if needed, using recognised international best practices) and - 2) to coordinate training and capacity building in areas identified as priorities; this training should also cater for the mental and physical wellbeing of the health staff and caregivers who are facing various stressful situations.
+- 1) to ensure the respect and use of national policies, norms and standards and - 2) to coordinate training and capacity building in areas identified as priorities; this training should also cater for the mental and physical wellbeing of the health staff and caregivers who are facing various stressful situations.

 WHO?
 WHAT?
 HOW?
-Health coordination team with stakeholders and specific national technical staff Health response by population segment with special emphasis on SGBV prevention and response, mental health, comprehensive PHC Special attention to unaccompanied minors Focus on integration into the national health system
+Health coordination team with stakeholders and specific national technical staff Health response by population segment with special emphasis on SGBV prevention and response, mental health, comprehensive PHC Special attention to unaccompanied minors Focus on integration into the national health system □ For resource packages: see guidance provided by SH-CAPAC resource package □ Other SH-CAPAC tools (e.g. online training) could be considered if appropriate □ Ensure that financial and human resources are in line with strategic and action plan of the health response □ Ensure that preparedness and contingency planning is in line with stockpiling of medical supplies, drugs, etc.